-- 4.1 The minimum period of candidature for a full-time candidate for the degree of Master of Science in Agriculture or the degree of Master of Agricultural Economics will be two years, except in the case of a candidate who holds the degree of Bachelor of the Faculty with first- or second-class Honours or another qualification accepted by the Faculty as equivalent, for whom the minimum period will be one year. - 4.2 The maximum period of full-time candidature for the Master of Science in Agriculture or the Master of Agricultural Economics will be three years, but the Faculty may, in special circumstances, extend a candidature. - 4.3 The minimum period of candidature for a full-time candidate for the degree of Doctor of Philosophy will usually be three years. - 4.4 The maximum period of full-time candidature for the Doctor of Philosophy will be four years, but the Faculty may, in special circumstances, extend a candidature. - 4.5 The Faculty will determine the minimum and maximum periods of candidature for part-time candidates on a pro-rata basis. - 4.6 The Faculty may deem time spent or work done for another research degree of The University of Sydney to be time spent or work done for the degree of Master of Science in Agriculture or the degree of Master of Agricultural Economics if the candidate has ceased to be a candidate for the other degree, and the Faculty may reduce the minimum and maximum periods of candidature accordingly.
+- 4.1 The minimum period of candidature for a full-time candidate for the degree of Master of Science in Agriculture or the degree of Master of Agricultural Economics will be four semesters, except in the case of a candidate who holds the degree of Bachelor of the Faculty with first- or second-class Honours or another qualification accepted by the Faculty as equivalent, for whom the minimum period will be two semesters. - 4.2 The maximum period of full-time candidature for the Master of Science in Agriculture or the Master of Agricultural Economics will be six semesters, but the Faculty may, in special circumstances, extend a candidature. - 4.3 The minimum period of candidature for a full-time candidate for the degree of Doctor of Philosophy will usually be six semesters. - 4.4 The Faculty will determine the minimum and maximum periods of candidature for part-time candidates on a pro-rata basis. - 4.5 The Faculty may deem time spent or work done for another research degree of The University of Sydney to be time spent or work done for the degree of Master of Science in Agriculture or the degree of Master of Agricultural Economics if the candidate has ceased to be a candidate for the other degree, and the Faculty may reduce the minimum and maximum periods of candidature accordingly.